 Celebrating Earth Day is extremely important this year… maybe more so than ever before!
 But what’s even more important is incorporating environmentally-friendly habits and practices into our everyday lives.

-This Earth Day, let’s all try to remember to carry the important message of this holiday through every day of the year. -Britany Robinson
+This April 22nd, let’s all try to remember to carry the important message of this holiday throughout the year and make every day Earth Day. -Britany Robinson